 Water Reclamation Department

 The Elden Kuehl Pollution Control Facility achieves excellent removals which are consistently within the 90th percentile removal range.
 The facility adheres to proper and efficient means of operation.
-The recent expansion and upgrade of the wastewater treatment plant will allow the facility to improve in overall performance by including more efficient and modern technical means of process control.
+The upcoming expansion and upgrade of the wastewater treatment plant will allow the facility to continue excellence in the overall performance by including more efficient and modern technical means of process control.

 The Elden Kuehl Pollution Control Facility is operated and maintained for 24 hours each and every day of the year by the Department's highly trained professional staff.